Calendis/Magician/README.md

 ## Features/Design

-Magician is built around two core abstractions, Multis and IMaps.
+Magician is built around two core abstractions, Multis and Maps.
 ### Multi
-A Multi is recursively-defined geometry.
-Anything drawn to the screen is a Multi, or a Texture, which is always a member of a Multi
+A Multi is a tree of 3-vectors that defines geometrical objects

-Each Multi stores its position relative to its parent, but not its absolute position.
-A Multi contains flags that determine how it is drawn, either as a plot, or a filled/outlined geometrical shape.
+Each Multi stores its position relative to its parent in the tree.
+A Multi contains flags that determine how it is drawn, either as a plot, or a 2D/3D geometrical shape.
-### IMap
+### Maps
-An IMap represents a one-dimensional mathematical function f(x).
-They can be defined in multiple ways, such as with a lambda, or with built-in features like a sequence of polynomial terms.
-IMaps cam be used to define dynamic behaviour or to render plots in the form of a Multi.
+Maps represent mathematical functions from some number of inputs to some number of outputs
+#### RelationalMap
+The most general case, a relational map allows for any number of ins to any number of outs
+#### InverseParamMap
+An IPM allows for any number of ins, but only one out.
+This is a solved equation, a function t = f(x,y,z,...)
-#### Multimap
+#### ParamMap
-A Multimap is an IMap with an arbitrary number of inputs and outputs.
-This is useful for defining parametric movement/plots.
+A ParamMap allows for any number of outs, but only one in.
+This is a parametric equation f(t) = (x,y,z,...)
+#### DirectMap
+A DirectMap allowed for zero or one ins, and exactly one out.
+This is a function of a single variable y = f(x)

 ### Interactivity
 Magician currently offers limited user interactivity, defineable through IMaps.

 ## Usage/Examples
 Currently, Magician has basic functionality, but is not ready for general use.
-It is best used by writing a class that inherits Spell, adding that Spell to a Spellcaster, and calling the Spell methods from the SDL loop.
+It is best used by writing a class that inherits Spell, loading it with the Spellcaster, and calling the Spell methods from the SDL loop.
 A spell consists of the Preloop, which runs once and the Loop, which runs every frame.
 The following examples are written in the Preloop.
 #### These examples reflect usage as of Magician Alpha 0.0, and may break at any time

 ```c#